samuelAnimates/badly-drawn-puzzle-game/README.md

 ## Getting Started

-Simply download the repo and open the html page in a browser
+Simply download the repo and open the html page in a browser, or visit this [Github Page](https://smendez92.github.io/badly-drawn-puzzle-game/).

 ## Built With